Can you tell the difference between these two telescopes?

 I’m guessing that’s some guy’s last name.
 But what’s important is how the Cassegrain design focuses light…

 The Cassegrain focus is a lot like the Newtonian focus.
-With both, light comes in, hits a parabolic primary mirror, bounces off at an angle, and hits the secondary mirror.
+With both, light comes in, hits a concave primary mirror, bounces off at an angle, and hits the secondary mirror.
 The secondary mirror then aims the light at the eyepiece.

 And this secondary mirror doesn’t aim the light out the side of the telescope.
 It aims it through a hole in the primary mirror, and out the telescope’s back end.